yeminyi/task-manager/README.md

 2. git clone projectn
 3. `cd to the project folder`
 4. `npm install`
-5. `npm start` to start the front-end project and json-server ，then visit `http://localhost:8000`
+5. `npm start` to start the front-end project and json-server ，then visit `http://localhost:8000`(If run at local using json-server,please change the BASE_CONFIG to `http://localhost:3002`)
 6. `npm run start:ssr` start SSR version (Server Side Rendering）